 The Company has entered into two master repurchase agreements pursuant to which it finances mortgage loans.
 One agreement is a \$500 million lending facility of which \$200 million is on an uncommitted basis.
 This agreement terminates January 16, 2009.
 The second agreement is a \$350 million committed lending facility.
 This agreement terminates January 29, 2010.
-Repurchase agreements for whole mortgage loans contain negative covenants requiring the Company to maintain certain levels of net asset value, tangible net worth and available funds and comply with interest coverage ratios, leverage ratios and distribution limitations.
-As of March 31, 2008, the Company had \$487.0 million borrowed against these facilities which included \$55.2 million of RMBS at an effective rate of 4.41%.
-The amount borrowed on the loans held for investment at March 31, 2008 was collateralized by mortgage loans with a carrying value of \$433.3 million, including accrued interest, and cash totaling \$35.2 million.
-During the quarter, the Company amended one of its financing agreements twice.
-These facilities have covenants that are standard for industry practice and the Company was in compliance with all such covenants at March 31, 2008.
+As of June 30, 2008 and December 31, 2007, the Company did not have any amounts borrowed against these facilities.
+On July 29, 2008, the Company terminated both lending facilities.